hubignite/testrepo/README.md

        This would also allow to implement more optimal backup, scaling and legal-related options

 #### Assessment 2 Assumptions
-    1. Rules related to the Domain that should be implemented at Domain CLEAN layer
+    1. Rules related to the Claim and Document Domain that should be implemented at Domain CLEAN layer
-    2. Adjustable/Programmable rules should be stored at DB
+    2. Some rules might have some DB-stored logic or config
-    3. Domain-specific rules should be covered with unit tests
+    3. Domain-specific rules with no stored data should be covered with unit tests
     4. Adjustable rules should be covered with unit tests and integration tests with mock DB

 ### Common Assumptions
     1. Single-region/location/authority - it is not mentioned.
 It might be the main assessment point, but once it's not mentioned, then extracted.